appcelerator-developer-relations/appc-sample-watchos2/README.md

 #### Connecting to the Titanium App

 In the header I've imported `WatchConnectivity`, add `WCSessionDelegate`.
-I also declare properties I will use to keep track of the session and last received log and image, outlets form the Storyboard I use and the public methods te Storyboard uses.
+I also declare properties I will use to keep track of the session and last received log and image, outlets form the Storyboard I use and the public methods the Storyboard uses.

 Then in `InterfaceController.m` I'll have to activate the Watch Session each time the Watch Extension activates.
 If you don't, it will not be able to communicate with the Titanium App.
 I activate the session in `willActivate`: